SMMousaviSP/foodordering/README.md

 # Food Ordering Service API
-This project is developed with django for educational purposes and should not be used in production without checking for security issues and other important stuff.
+This project developed by me and [Ali Abbasi](https://github.com/aliabbasi6138) with django for educational purposes and should not be used in production without checking for security issues and other important stuff.